PanDAWMS/panda-server/README.txt

   * dispatchDBlockToken
   * converted datetime to str for stateChangeTime
   * use 12hr limit in getJobStatisticsForBamboo
+  * use CERN-PROD_DAQ for prestaging when _DATATAPE is not a location

 * 0.0.4 (2/23/2009)
   * GSI authentication for pilots